aewshopping/eleventy_githubpages_minimal/README.md

 You could just change the href in the head (`href="<repo-name>/public/style.css"`) but then it will only work on your github pages site not your dev server or if you are serving later elsewhere such as on Netlify.

 The solution is to use the automatically bundled  eleventy plugin `HtmlBasePlugin`.
+Have a look at the [eleventy path prefix docs page](https://www.11ty.dev/docs/config/#deploy-to-a-subdirectory-with-a-path-prefix) for more details.

 ```javascript
 import { HtmlBasePlugin } from "@11ty/eleventy";